ARRIVAL DATE

 SPECIAL SITUATIONS AFTER THE CHICKS ARRIVE

-if the chicks had a hard trip:
+if the chicks had a rough trip:

 INSTEAD OF USING THE STANDARD FEED AND WATER SUGGESTIONS LISTED ABOVE, TRY THIS: